-In this video, you'll discover 10 popular funny slang phrases in Vietnamese that will help you impress native speakers!
+In this lesson, you will learn 10 popular funny slang phrases in Vietnamese that will help you impress native speakers!

 The first 3 slang words are for those of you who love to drink and party like a local, while the next 7 phrases are great to express yourself in Vietnamese that would “trăm phần trăm” makes the locals smile when they hear it.